MarioLegenda/rosie/README.md

 ./rosie --user=20 --urls=https://facebook,https://google.com --interval=3-20
 ```

-This command will create 20 virtual users that will send concurrent requests in a random interval between 3 seconds and
+This command will create 20 virtual users that will send concurrent requests in a random interval between 3 and
 20 seconds for 60 seconds.
-Every user first clicks the first url, waits for the random number of seconds between 3 and 20, and then clicks
+Every user first clicks the first URL, waits for the random number of seconds between
-the next link.
-After all links are clicked, user "logs out" and starts again.
+3 and 20, and then clicks the next One.
+After all URLs are "clicked", user "logs out" and starts again.

 ```
 ./rosie --user=20 --urls=https://facebook,https://google.com --interval=3
 ```

-This command will create 20 virtual users that will send concurrent request in a random interval between 3 and
+This command will create 20 virtual users that will send concurrent requests in a random interval between 3 and
 15 seconds for 60 seconds.
 When {min}-{max} notation is not specified, `min` defaults to 3 and `max` defaults to 15.

 ```
 ./rosie --user=20 --urls=https://facebook,https://google.com --interval=3 --throttle --duration=120
 ```

-This command will create 20 virtual users that will send concurrent request in a random interval between 3 and
+This command will create 20 virtual users that will send concurrent requests in a random interval between 3 and
 15 seconds. ``--throttle`` will start "gently" creating 10 users per second as a preparation for real load testing.
 ``--duration`` tells Rosie that this load testing will last for 120 seconds.
 60 is the default.